Concrete MPa Grades Australia: 20 MPa, 25 MPa, 32 MPa, 40 MPa

 32 MPa (N32) is required by AS 3600 for exposed footings and is the standard spec for structural slabs in Sydney residential construction.
 At $370–400/m³, it costs more than 25 MPa, with the exact uplift depending on plant, volume, delivery date, and postcode.

 Use 32 MPa for: exposed footings (where ground movement or moisture is a factor), pool surrounds and structural pool walls, retaining walls, suspended slabs, and any slab that a structural engineer has specified in writing.
 When in doubt between 25 MPa and 32 MPa, the cost difference is often small enough that 32 MPa is worth the upgrade.
+The N32 concrete guide covers structural slab and footing use, exposure classes, and price.

 40 MPa (N40): Commercial, Multi-Storey, High-Performance

 40 MPa (N40) is a high-performance grade used in commercial and multi-storey residential construction.
 At $400–440/m³, it's rarely specified for standard residential projects.
 If your engineer has specified 40 MPa, you'll typically be working with a commercial concrete supplier who can confirm the mix design.
+The N40 concrete guide covers high-load structural use and price.

 S-Class: Engineer-Specified for Structural Requirements